 - Bryan McCullough, Videographer/Photographer, Digital Arts Team

-|Mary Masson is the director of institutional positioning for the U-M Health System Department of Communication.
+|Mary Masson is the director of public relations for the Department of Communication.
 She leads the team that handles traditional media relations, social media strategy and execution, storytelling, photography and video.
 She also manages emergency and crisis communication.
 Masson began working at UMHS in 2009 and previously was a reporter for the Detroit Free Press, the Indianapolis Star and the Flint Journal.|

-|Nicole Fawcett is the manager of cancer communication for the University of Michigan Comprehensive Cancer Center, overseeing media relations, marketing, web, internal communication, social media and publications for the center's research and clinical enterprises.
+|Nicole Fawcett is the manager of cancer communication for the Rogel Cancer Center, overseeing media relations, marketing, web, internal communication, social media and publications for the center's research and clinical enterprises.
 She leads a team of four communicators who produce targeted, innovative communication to meet the Cancer Center's goals.
-Nicole joined the University of Michigan Health System in 2003.
+Nicole joined the University of Michigan in 2003.
 Prior to that, she was at the Detroit News and at a startup web-based community for people with disabilities.|

-|Kara Gavin is research and policy media relations manager at the U-M Institute for Healthcare Policy and Innovation (IHPI), and a science and medical education writer for the UMHS Dept. of Communication.
-With 25 years of experience in communicating about science, medicine and health policy, she works to create compelling stories about discoveries made by the U-M Medical School's researchers in basic biomedical science and mental health, the findings and opinions of the 470 healthcare wonks at the U-M IHPI, and the innovative education available at U-M for future doctors and medical scientists.
+|Kara Gavin is research and policy media relations manager at the U-M Institute for Healthcare Policy and Innovation (IHPI), and a science and medical writer for the Michigan Medicine Dept. of Communication.
+With 25 years of experience in communicating about science, medicine and health policy at U-M and Brookhaven National Laboratory, she works to create compelling stories about discoveries made by the U-M Medical School's researchers in basic biomedical science and mental health, the findings and opinions of the 540 healthcare wonks at the U-M IHPI, and news about broader research-related issues.|

 |Beata Mostafavi covers communications for C.S.
 Mott Children's Hospital and Von Voigtlander Women's Hospital.
 She leads media relations and helps coordinate social media content related to children's and women's health topics.
-Prior to joining the U-M Health System in 2012, she spent 10 years as a journalist.|
+Prior to joining the the University of Michigan in 2012, she spent 10 years as a journalist.|

-|Haley Otman covers communications for several departments at the University of Michigan Health System.
+|Haley Otman covers communications for several departments at Michigan Medicine.
 A TV news producer turned healthcare communicator, Haley specializes in storytelling, media relations and social media surrounding clinical advances, new research and compelling patient stories.|

 |Joe Hallisy is an Emmy-award-winning videographer and editor.
-He has been with the University of Michigan Health System since 2010.
+He has been with Michigan Medicine since 2010.
 Before that, Joe worked as a programming assistant at the Austin Film Festival and was a post production assistant on a few documentary short films.|

 |Bryan McCullough is a photographer and award-winning filmmaker with a passion for capturing life's special moments.
-He has worked freelance on video projects for UMHS, the University of Michigan School of Public Health and Institute for Social Research, and Johns Hopkins University.
+He has worked freelance on video projects for the University of Michigan School of Public Health and Institute for Social Research, and Johns Hopkins University.
 Previously, Bryan worked as assistant video manager for the U-M Women's Basketball team.
 He joined the Digital Arts team in February 2016.|

-Other media contacts at U-M:
+Other Media Contacts at U-M: